Pratech1015/Cosmify/README.md

 ## Credit

-I want to give credit to [vfsfitvnm/ViMusic](https://github.com/vfsfitvnm/ViMusic) for being an example of Jetpack Compose music player.
-It helped me a lot on my way to learn Compose and Android development.
+All thanks to [InnerTune](https://github.com/z-huang/InnerTune) for the fork and idea.

 ## Disclaimer

-This project and its contents are not affiliated with, funded, authorized, endorsed by, or in any way associated with YouTube, Google LLC, Innertune Media Inc., or any of its affiliates and subsidiaries.
+This project and its contents are not affiliated with, funded, authorized, endorsed by, or in any way associated with YouTube, Google LLC, Cosmify Inc., or any of its affiliates and subsidiaries.

 Any trademark, service mark, trade name, or other intellectual property rights used in this project